-For many buyers, this has been the big question of the past 5 years – when is the right time to buy?
+For many buyers, this has been the big question of the past 5 years – when is the right time when can i buy houses?
 We can honestly say the market has not yet hit bottom and it’s not expected to before the end of the year.
 So the obvious answer is “no”, right?
 Wrong!
 There are several factors involved that really should get you thinking about getting ready to purchase soon.

-#2 – Qualified Residential Mortgages – despite pressure from the NAR and other groups, there will likely be some type of legislation passed regarding Qualified Residential Mortgages.
+#2 – Qualified Residential Mortgages – despite pressure from the NAR and other groups, there will likely be some type of legislation passed regarding Qualified Residential va mortgage loans.
 In a nutshell, lenders are required to keep 5% of the loans they sell – they’re no longer able to package 100% of the loans they sell into securities, take a profit then make someone else responsible for the outstanding debt.
 The exclusion to this rule are “Qualified Residential Mortgages” (QRMs).
 The legislation that’s being proposed is that QRM’s be defined as mortgages with at least an 80% loan-to-value ratio.
 This means 20% downpayment to qualify as a QRM.
 Now, consider that in 2010 roughly 75% of all loans written across the country did not include 20% down and it’s pretty obvious that 75% of home buyers would not qualify for a QRM.
 Now, this doesn’t mean that buyers that don’t have 20% down wouldn’t be able to buy a home, but since lenders have to keep more money tied up for non-QRMs, it’s expected that interest rates for non-QRM’s could rise a minimum of 2-3 points (so instead of the 4.5%, we’re talking 6.5% or 7.5% or higher).
+Visit MoreiraTeam.com boasting transparent and honest policy, which will present you with the best home loan options for your situation.

 #3 – Investor Activity – Last month, roughly 37% of the homes purchased around the US were cash purchases.
 Cash means investors.
 Investors getting into this market in a big way means the blood is already in the water and things could be starting to turn around.
 We’re already seeing multiple-offer situations for the really good deals.
 The best deals are selling quickly and often above list price.
 Combine this with #1 above and it’s easy to see why you need to get prepared to purchase and then wait until your home comes along.